-SEC and SAFER vehicle and traffic safety PUSH (Production, use and storage of centre are in close regular dialogue conhydrogen) is an Agenda 2030 Research Centcerning supporting each other in the res funded by SSF (Swedish Foundation for development of the centres and possible Strategic Research) that was stared in 2020. collaboration.
-SAFER has initiated a net-The main goal of the research centre is to work focused on accidents with vehicles address scientific and technical hurdles with alternative fuels.
-SEC participates impeding the widespread use of hydrogen with one representative in the network, in sustainable energy systems, by combinand monitors how the cooperation in this ing activities on production, storage and field can be increased between the centres. distribution, and use of hydrogen in a single coordinated research effort.
+PUSH (Production, use and storage of hydrogen) is an Agenda 2030 Research Centres funded by SSF (Swedish Foundation for Strategic Research) that was stared in 2020.
+The main goal of the research centre is to address scientific and technical hurdles impeding the widespread use of hydrogen in sustainable energy systems, by combining activities on production, storage and distribution, and use of hydrogen in a single coordinated research effort.